Planning Enforcement

 • Filling out a planning breach application form and sending it to planningenforcement@cannockchasedc.gov.uk.

-• writing to the Planning Enforcement at Cannock Chase Council, Civic Centre, Beecroft Road, Cannock, Staffs WS11 1BG.
+• Writing to Planning Enforcement at Cannock Chase Council, Civic Centre, Beecroft Road, Cannock, Staffs WS11 1BG.

-To assist the team, you should provide as much information as possible about the current and previous situation that should include:
+To assist the team, you will need to provide as much information as possible about the current and previous situation.
+If we do not receive sufficient details the matter reported to us will not be investigated

-• the address and location of the building or site.
+• the exact address and location of the building or site.

 • when activities started, and whether they are still continuing.